-- The mathematical constant e is the unique real number such that the value of the derivative (the slope of the tangent line) of the function $f(x) = e^x$ at the point x = 0 is exactly 1. - The function ex so defined is called the exponential function. - The inverse of the exponential function is the natural logarithm, or logarithm with base e. - The number e is also commonly defined as the base of the natural logarithm (using an integral to define the latter), as the limit of a certain sequence, or as the sum of a certain series. - The number e is one of the most important numbers in mathematics, alongside the additive and multiplicative identities 0 and 1, the constant $\pi$ , and the imaginary number i. - e is irrational, and as such its value cannot be given exactly as a finite or eventually repeating decimal.
+- The mathematical constant e is the unique real number such that the derivative (the slope of the tangent line) of the function $f(x) = e^x$ is f'(x) = e^x , and its value at the point x = 0, is exactly 1. - The function e^x so defined is called the exponential function. - The inverse of the exponential function is the natural logarithm, or logarithm with base e. - The number e is also commonly defined as the base of the natural logarithm (using an integral to define the latter), as the limit of a certain sequence, or as the sum of a certain series. - The number e is one of the most important numbers in mathematics, alongside the additive and multiplicative identities 0 and 1, the constant $\underline{\pi}$, and the imaginary number i. - e is irrational, and as such its value cannot be given exactly as a finite or eventually repeating decimal.
 The numerical value of e truncated to 20 decimal places is: